wobinb/Xero-Postman-OAuth2/README.md

 ![Login to Xero](images/5_3_askedToLogin.PNG)

-If you've included the 'openid profile email' scopes, you'll be asked to access your basic profile information.
+If you've included the `openid profile email` scopes, you'll be asked to access your basic profile information.

 ![Allow Basic Profile Information](images/5_4_basicProfile.PNG)